Scout (association football): Evaluating players

 Once a player has been recommended to a club, the club may continue to monitor his progress over a period from as little as a few months to as many as a few seasons.
 Scouts continue to evaluate whether a player has turned in consistent performances, if he has retained his appetite for team responsibilities, and so on.

 When the club is satisfied that a player fits the requirements of the club, the club may extend the invitation to the player to attend a trial at the club, where scouts and coaching staff evaluate the player's suitability for the club in terms of his personality and training attitude.
 Clubs also tend to perform background checks on the player.
 A trial at the club allows the club to evaluate the standard of the player against players already on its roster.
 However, in the top leagues, players are typically not allowed to leave training to undertake trials unless they are already out of contract and need to prove their fitness and ability to any clubs interested.
 Smaller clubs in need of the cash for transfers may also be more amenable to allowing their players to leave on trials.

 Once the player has passed these evaluations, the club then starts negotiations with a view to a transfer, either a permanent transfer, a loan, or co-ownership (as is common in the Italian leagues).

 Tactical scouting

 Tactical scouts watch the games of a club's upcoming opponents to assess their overall ability, as well as their specific threats and weaknesses.
-Almost every major club side in the world, including Chelsea FC, is known to employ the extensive services of tactical scouts.
+Almost every major club side in the world is known to employ the extensive services of tactical scouts.
 From these assessments, tactical scouts compile dossiers with recommendations to club coaches and players on their actions on-field.

-In major clubs, it is typical for scouts to assemble specific reports and DVDs on specific opponent players.
+In major clubs, it is typical for scouts to assemble detailed reports and videos on specific opponent players.
 These DVDs and reports are watched, read and reviewed by players a few days before the game.
 Nearer towards the game, it is typical for coaches to convene meetings to summarise the findings of these reports and the approach recommended to the players.